-Martin de Lewandowicz is a rugged, Welsh individualist and historian.
-He is also among our most versatile guides leading tours in Italy, London, England, Scotland, Family Europe and the Best of Europe in 14 and 21 Days.
+Martin is a rugged Welsh individualist and historian.
+He is also among our most versatile guides, leading tours in Italy, Britain, and across Europe.
 Whew!
-When not guiding tours for Rick Steves, he leads "mindbending tours" (as Rick describes them in his guidebooks) of his hometown Castle, Caernarfon.
+When not guiding tours for Rick Steves, he leads "mindbending tours" (as Rick describes them in his guidebooks) of his hometown castle in Caernarfon, Wales.

 Martin, it seems you've been leading tours for Rick Steves forever.
 What were you doing before that?

-It all started when I broke my collar bone playing rugby when I was at college.
-During vacations everybody used to get a summer job and earn lots of money, but I couldn't with a broken collar bone and so I went on an archaeological dig.
-This sparked my love affair with archaeology that lasted many years.
+It all started when I broke my collarbone playing rugby when I was at college.
+During vacations everybody used to get a summer job and earn lots of money, but I couldn't with a broken collarbone, and so I went on an archaeological dig.
+This sparked my love affair with archaeology, which lasted many years.
 I went back to college and was doing research into medieval Welsh settlement when something called Margaret Thatcher happened.
-All the money was cut from research and I found myself with nothing to do.
-Somebody suggested that I take up guiding and so I established a guided tour service in Caernarfon Castle.
-People liked what I did and invited me to guide for them elsewhere.
-While this was going on, I bought a restaurant and, not long after, began working part-time with a TV company on a football show (real football where people strike the ball with their feet).
-One day, Rick saw me working in Caernarfon Castle and I was asked if I'd like to try working with the Europe Through the Back Door groups.
+All the money was cut from research, and I found myself with nothing to do.
+Somebody suggested that I take up guiding, so I established a guided-tour service in Caernarfon Castle.
+People liked what I did, and invited me to guide for them elsewhere.
+While this was going on, I bought a restaurant and, not long after, began working part-time with a TV company on a football show (that's real football — where people strike the ball with their feet).
+One day, Rick saw me working in Caernarfon Castle, and asked if I'd like to try working with his tour groups.
 Here I am, 14 years later, still trying!
-So, the short answer to the question is, "I broke my collar bone."
+So, the short answer to the question is, "I broke my collarbone."

-It may sound corny but every time I see anything — painting, building or mountain pass — I get excited.
+It may sound corny, but every time I see anything — painting, building, or mountain pass — I get excited.
 I can't get bored with things.
-I see difference in the streets, variety in the food and am always surprised by how people dress, walk and behave.
+Across Europe I see differences in the streets, variety in the food, and am always surprised by how people dress, walk, and behave.
 Every time I see, say, a church, I react to it in a different way to the time before.
 Beauty still humbles me.
 How could I lose interest in what I do?
 I've got the best story to tell and new people to tell it to every tour.

 I expected to get a longer answer from you.

 Yes.
-And speaking of variety, you have evolved from a purely Britain guide to one who now leads many tours: Scotland, Best of Europe, Family Europe, Venice-Florence-Rome, Heart of Italy, London, and the list goes on...
+And speaking of variety, you have evolved from a Britain-only guide to one who now leads many tours on the Continent as well: Best of Europe, Family Europe, Venice-Florence-Rome, Heart of Italy…and the list goes on.
 How do you manage different itineraries so well?

-I love a good story and there's no better story than life.
+I love a good story, and there's no better story than life.
 I'm very lucky.
-I get to stand in front of Notre-Dame in Paris and see a statue of Charlemagne and then I go to Rome and see where Charlemagne was crowned Emperor of the Romans.
-I can go to Palazzo Muti in Rome where Bonny Prince Charlie was born and died and then to Culloden in Scotland where his army was defeated in the last battle fought on British soil.
+I get to stand in front of Notre-Dame in Paris and see a statue of Charlemagne, and then I go to Rome and see where Charlemagne was crowned Emperor of the Romans.
+I can go to Palazzo Muti in Rome, where Bonnie Prince Charlie was born and died, and then to Culloden in Scotland, where his army was defeated in the last battle fought on British soil.

-Besides which, we could choose to do the same thing all the time or we could choose to do different things all the time.
+Besides — we could choose to do the same thing all the time, or we could choose to do different things all the time.
 Which would you rather do?